dailybruin/kerckhoff/README.md

 6. Use `docker-compose build` to build/pull and configure the Docker images for the Django server.
 Then run `docker-compose run web ./kerckhoff/manage.py migrate` to set up Django's database.
-Lastly, use 'docker-compose up` to start the server.
+Lastly, use `docker-compose up` to start the server.

 6. The site should now be running on `localhost:5000`, and the server will automatically restart after any edits you make to Python and JS source